 Its origins can be traced back to 708 when the Bishop of Avranches built a sanctuary there in honor of the Archangel, St Michael.
 Over the next few hundred years, Benedictine monks settled in the Abbey and a village started to take shape below its walls.
 By the 14th Century the monastery, abbey and church were pretty much completed and look as they appear today.

 A road spirals from the bottom of the island to the top, where the abbey itself is situated.
 In between, you’ll find a variety of buildings that fit into the tight space like jigsaw pieces.
-We ducked into one of those buildings for lunch, galettes.
+If you’re hungry duck into one of those buildings for lunch, we had galettes.

 We don’t buy too many trinkets while traveling but we do buy Christmas ornaments.
 We bought a lovely bulb with Mont Saint Michel painted on it to help decorate our tree and it’s a nice reminder every year of our visit to this magical place.